Isentropy/brevity-gui/README.md

-Copyright (c) 2024, 2025 Isentropy LLC.
-All Rights Reserved
+Copyright (c) 2024, 2025 Isentropy LLC

-NOT LICENSED
+#### Please Note

+Use at your own risk.
+We welcome code review and design comments.
+Note that the [LICENSE](LICENSE) limits commerical use.
+For commercial inquires, please email info@isentropy.com.

 ## Legal